python/cpython/Doc/library/pickle.rst

    If *buffer_callback* is not None, then it can be called any number of times with a buffer view.
-If the callback returns a false value (such as None), the given buffer is out-of-band; otherwise the buffer is serialized in-band, i.e. inside the pickle stream.
+If the callback returns a false value (such as None), the given buffer is :ref:`out-of-band <pickle-oob>`;
+   otherwise the buffer is serialized in-band, i.e. inside the pickle stream.

+   It is an error if *buffer_callback* is not None and *protocol* is None or smaller than 5.

    .. versionchanged:: 3.8
       The *buffer_callback* argument was added.